 Digit is an automated saving service that helps you save small amounts of money at a time.
 It makes paying yourself first easy.
 Ethan and his partners started the company because they decided to design a product they wished already existed.
 (We have heard this more than once when we interview tech company founders).

 When it sees money that you aren’t using according to your regular habits, it socks that money away by transferring it to your Digit account.
 The average transfer is $23 every three days.
 The money is stored in a custodial account that is FDIC insured for up to $250,000.

 But what if it does happen?
-There is a no overdraft guarantee.
-If your account is overdrafted, they will cover the fee up to two times per customer.
+If your account is overdrafted, Digit will cover the fee up to two times per customer.

 Still nervous?
 Text the word “Minimum” to Digit and set a number.
 If your checking account balance goes below that number, no savings will be harvested.

-You can manually transfer money to your account anytime you want by texting the word “Save” followed by the amount you want transferred.
+You can manually transfer money to your account anytime by texting the word “Save” followed by the amount you want transferred.

-You can create different goals within the app.
-If you want to save for a vacation or a new phone, you can direct money into those goals.
+You can create different goals within Digit.
+If you want to save for a vacation or a new phone, you can direct money to those goals.
 The general pot of money that makes up your account is your “Rainy Day Fund.”